flahirabayashi/Reads-Preprocessing/README.md

 # Read Preprocessing Pipeline

-This pipeline is designed to process Next-Generation Sequencing (NGS) reads by combining Fastp, FastQC, and MultiQC into a Python script.
+This pipeline is designed to process reads by combining Fastp, FastQC, and MultiQC into a Python script.
 The goal is to streamline quality control, trimming, and filtering, and to generate comprehensive reports.

 ## How to Run the Pipeline